DarenDunaway/Poor-Man-s-Pacman/README.md

   - Health bar that has a max value of 100 and decreases everytime the player contacts and enemy ghost
   - Score that increases as time passes (reliant on the health bar value remaining over zero)
   - Scarecrow that draws enemy ghosts towards its position and away from the player (lasts five seconds)
+  - Power-up that deletes half the enemies, but slows player speed slightly

 Game Controls:
   - Mouse movement and location controls players movement
   - Mouse click adds a scarecrow
+  - Key press that deletes half the enemy ghosts